oblivia-simplex/Narrativity/1_roy.md

 The streets I walk measure me.
 They measure you too, through mechanisms both criminal and friendly.
-Including that knowledge is a kind of spectacular innocence\-\--the moment of saturation feels dazzling, but there is probably no point.
+Including that knowledge is a kind of spectacular innocence---the moment of saturation feels dazzling, but there is probably no point.
 Still I love it, formally and erotically and intimately.
 Its all about nested structures.
 I entrust my twisted little pieces to the warm nest of the sick social